NicolasLagaillardie/mpst_rust_github/artifact.md

    2.2. claims on run-time performance (line 880-885):

-   * mp-anon is faster than the BC implementation when there is a large number of interactions and participants (full-mesh protocol)
+   * MultiCrusty is faster than the BC implementation when there is a large number of interactions and participants (full-mesh protocol)

-   * the worst-case scenario for mp-anon is protocols with many participants but no causalities between them which results in a slowdown when compared with BC. (ring protocol)
+   * the worst-case scenario for MultiCrusty is protocols with many participants but no causalities between them which results in a slowdown when compared with BC. (ring protocol)

    * AMPST has a negligible overhead in comparison to MPST

    __Check  claims 2.1 and 2.2 by__: Figure 9 can be reproduced following the instructions in [Part II: Step 3](#Step3)
-3. **Reusability**: The mp-anon tool can be used to verify your own communication protocols and programs, follow the instructions in [Part III](#PartIII)
+3. **Reusability**: The MultiCrusty tool can be used to verify your own communication protocols and programs, follow the instructions in [Part III](#PartIII)
 4. **Availability**: We agree our artifact to be published under a Creative Commons license on DARTS.

 __Note on performance__: the benchmark data in the paper was generated